squirrelphp/strings/README.md

 Handles common string operations in PHP applications:

 - [Filter a string](#filter-a-string) (remove newlines, remove excess spaces, wrap long words, etc.)
+- [Test a string](#test-a-string) (whether a string is valid UTF8 or whether it is in a valid datetime format)
 - [Generate a random string](#generate-a-random-string) with a set of characters
-- [Condense a string into a number](#condense-a-string-into-a-number), and convert back from a number to a string
+- [Condense a number into a string](#condense-a-string-into-a-number), and convert/expand a string into a number
 - [Process an URL](#url) and modify it in a safe way (convert to relative URL, change parts of it, etc.)

 Filter a string